The mass-richness relation of optically-selected clusters from weak gravitational lensing and abundance with Subaru HSC

-We also estimate the uncertainties of these correction factors for each richness and redshift bin by the jackknife resampling technique \citep{Efron1982} using ten subsamples of the COSMOS 30-band catalog, where we recalculate the SOM weight for each jackknife resampled subsample.
+We also estimate the uncertainties of these correction factors for each richness and redshift bin using the jackknife resampling technique \citep{Efron1982} with ten subsamples of the COSMOS 30-band catalog, where we recalculate the SOM weight for each jackknife resampled subsample.
 We estimate the photo-$z$ bias correction uncertainties as $\sigma_{\alpha, \beta, {\rm photoz}} \sim 0.001, 0.002, 0.004$ for $\beta=1,2,3$, respectively, for the fiducial photo-$z$ catalog and source selection cut.
-These values are used for the marginalization together with the systematic uncertainty in the overall calibration of the shear $\sigma_{\rm shear}=0.01$ \citep{Mandelbaumetal2018b} in Section~\ref{sec:modeling:lensing} \footnote{ We note that we apply this photo-$z$ correction for all the photo-$z$ catalogs except for \texttt{FRANKEN-Z} since we do not have the photo-$z$ estimates for the galaxies with the HSC photometries in the COSMOS 30-band catalog from \texttt{FRANKEN-Z}. }.
+We note that we ignore the impact of photo-$z$ biases, outliers, and the limited field variance of galaxies due to the small area in the COSMOS 30-band catalog, thus the uncertainties might be underestimated.
+These values are used for marginalization together with the systematic uncertainty in the overall calibration of the shear $\sigma_{\rm shear}=0.01$ \citep{Mandelbaumetal2018b} in Section~\ref{sec:modeling:lensing} \footnote{ We note that we apply this photo-$z$ correction for all photo-$z$ catalogs except for \texttt{FRANKEN-Z} since we do not have the photo-$z$ estimates for the galaxies with HSC photometry in the COSMOS 30-band catalog from \texttt{FRANKEN-Z}. }.